copceb/WeatherWidget/README.md

 ## Known Issues
 * Task 3 was not completed.Therefore the location is static, and changeable only within the code (`weather.component.ts`).
-* Icons are not displayed, instead only their non-user-friendly identifiers are.
 * There is no programmatic relationship between the place name and the coordinates used to request the weather.
 * The results do not update after an interval, manual refresh is necessary.
 * The free proxy (See CORS Proxy below) used in this project throttles speeds significantly, which can lead to long wait times.